 ICT is examined in Year 11.
-There are computers in the Early Years classrooms and Key Stage 1 and 2 staff use online resources in the classroom.
+There are computers in the Early Years classrooms and Key Stage 1 and 2 where staff use online resources in the classroom.
+There is a suite of laptops in the Senior School available for all subjects to use.

-Art is taught from Year 1 to 10 by the Senior School art teacher but is not taken as a GCSE.
-Pupils in Y10 keep a portfolio of work to enable them to continue with art post-16.
-Local colleges and sixth forms are keen to take our pupils having seen the standard of their work
+Art is taught from Year 1 to 10 by the Senior School art teacher but is not taken, at present, as a GCSE.

+Y10 pupils keep a portfolio of work to enable them to continue with art post-16.
+Local colleges and sixth forms are keen to take our pupils having seen the standard of their work.

 Music, especially singing, is taught from Early Years to Year 10.
-The Junior and Senior School choirs take part in local festivals and inter School competitions with great success, as well as performing in School productions and concerts in the area.
+The Junior and Senior School choirs take part in local festivals and inter-School competitions with great success, as well as performing in School productions and concerts in the area.
 The choirs are frequently invited to sing at charity events, Coventry University Carol Service, the ISA conferences as well as at School concerts.